-The Museum’s wildlife staff works with our animals daily to build their trust.
-Our animals’ habitats are designed to give them the space and environment they require.
-This is all a part of the Museum’s commitment to delivering the highest standard of animal care.
+The Museum is committed to delivering the highest standard of care to the animals who live here.
+Our wildlife staff works with our animals daily to build their trust and provide enrichment.
+And, their habitats are designed to give them the space and environment they require.